-We are all (hopefully) well aware of the numerous physical benefits of exercise.
-But did you know that exercise has a positive impact on your brain as well?
-Even walking for 45 minutes per day has been proven to be beneficial.
-With the modern plight of inactivity and obesity that plagues the global population, this is information that could quite literally save you from developing a debilitating condition like Alzheimer’s.
+Even walking for 45 minutes per day has been proven to be beneficial (1).
+With the modern plight of inactivity and obesity that plagues the global population, this is information that could quite literally save you from developing a debilitating condition like Alzheimer’s (2).

-There is a staggering amount of scientific information that proves that exercise is great for your brain.
-Yet many still do not partake.
-Maybe they would like to know that in one study, those who walked for even a small amount of time saw increases in brain-derived neurotrophic factor, insulin-like growth factor 1, vascular endothelial growth factor, and many other positive neuronal changes.
-Don’t believe me?
-Here’s a chart.
+There is a staggering amount of scientific information that proves that exercise is great for your brain (7).
+Even a small amount increase in heart rate has a positive affect.
+One study found that those who walked for even a small amount of time saw increases in brain-derived neurotrophic factor, insulin-like growth factor 1, vascular endothelial growth factor, and many other positive neuronal changes (8).

-Being overweight has been associated with brain atrophy, white matter changes, disturbances of blood-brain barrier integrity, and risk of dementia and Alzheimer’s disease.
-Does that sound good to you?
-It doesn’t to me.
+Being overweight has been associated with brain atrophy, white matter changes, disturbances of blood-brain barrier integrity, and risk of dementia and Alzheimer’s disease (11).
 Being sedentary is not only putting yourself at an increased risk for obesity, it is also putting yourself at an increased risk for dementia.
-This is not good.
-In contrast, one study found that exercise is a powerful stimulus for improving mental health and for generating structural changes in the brain.
+In contrast, one study found that exercise is a powerful stimulus for improving mental health and for generating structural changes in the brain (12).
 Yes, structural changes.
 You can actually change your brain by exercising.
 How does this work, exactly?

 Neuroscience Of Activity

 There is a distinct difference between the brain changes seen from mental activity and the brain changes seen from physical activity.
-When physically active, your brain will greatly increase the number of new neurons that are produced in the hippocampus.
-This is seen in the following figure.
+When physically active, your brain will greatly increase the number of new neurons that are produced in the hippocampus (13).

 What Happens When You’re Lazy?

-Research has shown that a pattern of consuming junk food, not just the occasional binge, is responsible for obesity and cognitive impairments.
+Research has shown that a pattern of consuming junk food, not just the occasional binge, is responsible for obesity and cognitive impairments (18).
 This means that we truly are our habits.
 Don’t want your brain to shrink and deteriorate?
 Start exercising and eating better.
-As life has become easier for us (i.e. we’re not hunting our dinner or actively seeking shelter) nature has gotten its revenge by causing ill health for our bodies and our brains.
+As life has become easier for us (i.e. we’re not hunting our dinner or actively seeking shelter) nature has gotten its revenge by causing ill health for our bodies and our brains (19).
 To put it simply, our modern, sedentary lifestyle is killing us.

-If one is looking for even more justification on why a poor diet and sedentary lifestyle will likely result in poor brain health, then look to the emerging science of gut microbiota.
-When we consume a poor diet, the bacteria in our guts change, which can result in poor mental health.
+If one is looking for even more justification on why a poor diet and sedentary lifestyle will likely result in poor brain health, then look to the emerging science of gut microbiota (20).
+When we consume a poor diet, the bacteria in our guts change, which can result in poor mental health (21).
 I know how surprising this may sound, but when you look at it from a clear, mechanistic perspective it makes perfect sense.

-Furthermore, those who do not exercise endure remodeling of their brain, this time in a negative way, in contrast to the restructuring seen in those who do partake in exercise.
+Furthermore, those who do not exercise endure remodeling of their brain, this time in a negative way, in contrast to the restructuring seen in those who do partake in exercise (22).
 This is proof that a good diet is not enough to ensure optimal mental health.
-The restructuring of brain tissue is fascinating and obviously you’ll want to influence that restructuring in a positive fashion.
+The restructuring of brain tissue (23) is fascinating and obviously you’ll want to influence that restructuring in a positive fashion.

-Since exercise also improves fat metabolism, there is virtually no reason that one should not partake in some form of daily activity.
-The modern obesogenic environment has changed so vastly, that some of us become brainwashed into television, junk food, and work.
+Since exercise also improves fat metabolism (24), there is virtually no reason that one should not partake in some form of daily activity.
+The modern obesogenic environment has changed so vastly, that some of us become brainwashed into television, junk food, and work (25).
 But this is not what humans were meant to be doing.
 Even in my short lifetime, I have seen the world change greatly and seen just how fat and unhappy human beings have become.
 But it doesn’t have to be this way.

 Diet and exercise are the biggest factors that individuals can control, when it comes to their own health.
-In fact, different types of exercise affect different parts of the brain.
+In fact, different types of exercise affect different parts of the brain (26).
 If that’s not fascinating, I don’t know what is!
-Since running on a treadmill will have different brain effects than lifting weights, one must also consider performing different types of activities, in order to achieve the full neuronal benefits of exercise.
+Since running on a treadmill will have different brain effects than lifting weights (27), one must also consider performing different types of activities, in order to achieve the full neuronal benefits of exercise.

 Were you aware of the myriad of changes that occur in your brain when you simply step on the treadmill every day?
 Many aren’t aware of this information and I hope they’ve learned something from this article.
 Since we all rely on the healthcare system, I care about your health, mental and physical, just as much as I care about my own.
 Modern society has more or less brainwashed us into a lifestyle of television watching, consumerism, and junk food.
 But it doesn’t have to be this way.